tgoodwyn/UAH_CS490_TermProject/Readme.txt

 After setting the data you want in the table on the left, click "Start System" and the labels will update to show a simulation of the CPU executing processes with that data.

-The "Pause System" button does not currently have functionality.
+The "Pause System" button works.

+The "Reset System" button works but you may need to click it multiple times to fully reset the system (this was not mentioned as a requirement so we did not make it perfect).